richmartin1/RM_projects/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the Jump Box (JBox) machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- Add whitelisted IP addresses_ 99.234.52.128
+- Add whitelisted IP addresses  99.234.52.128

 Machines within the network can only be accessed by the Jump Box (JBox).
 - Which machine did you allow to access your ELK VM?
 What was its IP address?
-My personal machine is the only machine that has access to The ELK server.
+My personal virtual machine is the only machine that has access to The ELK server.
 The IP address of the ELK machine is 52.170.18.55

 A summary of the access policies in place can be found in the table below.